Zeatin: Application

 Zeatin can also be applied to stimulate seed germination and seedling growth.

 Zeatin has also been shown to promote the resistance of tobacco against the bacterial pathogen Pseudomonas syringae, in which trans-zeatin has a more prominent effect than cis-zeatin.

+The two isomers of Zeatin are found to have different effects biologically, as trans-zeatin is found to be bioactive while cis-zeatin has a weak impact.
+This distinct bioactivity is not a result of difference in uptake and accumulation of trans-Zeatin as opposed to cis-Zeatin.
+In the tobacco callus bioassay, cis-Zeatin was found to be less active than trans-Zeatin.
+There is no evidence of cis↔trans isomerization in plant tissues.